PCF PEC Survey Data Collection Begins Next Week!

 Vendors must email the PCF PECS Team within 24 hours of downloading the sample file and attest to all the following statements:

-- The file contains sample for each practice with which the vendor has a contract to administer the survey in PY 2023.
+3. The file contains the sample for each practice with which the vendor has a contract to administer the survey in PY 2024.

-- The file does not contain sample for any practice with which the vendor does not have a current contract.
+4. The file does not contain the sample for any practice with which the vendor does not have a current contract.

 Please note that if your practice(s) have more than 1 provider, the list of providers may be split across more than one variable column in your sample file.
 Please review the Example Sample file available on the PCF PEC Survey website to see how this may look.